jtint24/set-theory/README.md

  ### The DiscreteSet Class

  This class inherits Set and represents sets containing discrete elements.
-In addition to all the methods listed above, DiscreteClass also has the following constructors for a DiscreteSet containing elements of type T:
+In addition to all the methods listed above, DiscreteSet also has the following constructors for a DiscreteSet containing elements of type T:

  Constructor | Description
   -------|--
- `DiscreteSet(T... elements)` | Makes DiscreteSet containing all the arguments.
+ `DiscreteSet(T... elements)` | Makes a DiscreteSet containing all the arguments.
- `DiscreteSet()` | Makes empty DiscreteSet.
+ `DiscreteSet()` | Makes an empty DiscreteSet.
- `DiscreteSet(ArrayList<T> elements)` | Makes DiscreteSet containing all the elements of the argument.
+ `DiscreteSet(ArrayList<T> elements)` | Makes a DiscreteSet containing all the elements of the argument.

  This class also has two additional methods: